Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Numerical methods

 \subsubsection{Infinitesimal light beams}

 First, we consider the usual definition of the distortion matrix, which describes the behaviour of infinitesimal light beams.
 Formally, \cref{eq:jacobian_matrix} is given by

-where the subscripts refer to the angular coordinates, $\delta_{ab}$ is the Kronecker delta, $\chi$ is the comoving distance of the photon during its propagation and $\chi\e{s}$ is the distance at the source.
-Note that here the derivatives are performed along angular spherical coordinates.
-Because spherical derivatives are not straightforward to compute, we find it easier to first perform derivatives along the 3D Cartesian coordinates, and then rewrite it in term of spherical ones.
-At any location on the light-cone, we have access to the gravitational field $-\nabla_i\Phi(\bm{x}) \equiv F_i(\bm{x}) = \{F_x(\bm{x}), F_y(\bm{x}), F_z(\bm{x})\}$.
+where the subscripts refer to the angular coordinates, $\delta_{ab}$ is the Kronecker delta, $\chi$ is the comoving distance of the photon during its propagation, and $\chi\e{s}$ is the distance at the source.
+We note that here the derivatives are performed along angular spherical coordinates.
+Because spherical derivatives are not straightforward to compute, we find it easier to first perform derivatives along the 3D Cartesian coordinates, and then rewrite them in terms of spherical ones.
+At any location on the light cone, we have access to the gravitational field $-\nabla_i\Phi(\bm{x}) \equiv F_i(\bm{x}) = \{F_x(\bm{x}), F_y(\bm{x}), F_z(\bm{x})\}$.
 It is possible to compute its Cartesian derivatives by differentiating as

 where $\bm{e}_i = \{\bm{e}_x, \bm{e}_y, \bm{e}_z\}$ is a unit vector, and $h$ is the derivation step.
-We found that choosing a derivation step equal to the size of the most refined AMR cell (and therefore highest AMR level) the photon is in, that is $h = 2^{-\rm{level}}$ is the optimal choice to compute these derivatives (see also \cref{subsec:test_derivation_infinitesimal}).
+We found that choosing a derivation step equal to the size of the most refined AMR cell (and therefore highest AMR level) the photon is in, that is $h = 2^{-\rm{level}}$ , is the optimal choice to compute these derivatives (see also \cref{subsec:test_derivation_infinitesimal}).
 From a numerical perspective, $\nabla_i\nabla_j \neq \nabla_j\nabla_i$ when $i \neq j$.
 However, the difference is so small that we consider them equal so as to avoid the costly computation of all the possible permutations.
 The last step is to go from Cartesian to spherical derivatives.
 Our method is similar to that of \cite{barreira2016ray}, except that we do not resort to the Born approximation and we compute ray-tracing as post-processing.
 The components of the Laplacian in \cref{eq:infinitesimal_matrix} are given by

 where $(\varphi, \vartheta)$ is the angular position of the photon in spherical coordinates at each step.
 Last, we use $\nabla_1\nabla_2\Phi = \nabla_2\nabla_1\Phi$, meaning that we consider that there is no rotation of the image.
 We note that the option to use the Born approximation has been implemented by using this method along an FLRW trajectory.